bioidiap/bob.pipelines/doc/sample.rst

    TypeError: _transform() takes 2 positional arguments but 3 were given

 To approach this issue, :any:`SampleWrapper` can be used.
-This class wraps other estimators and accepts as input samples and passes the data with metadata inside samples to the wrapped estimator:
+This class wraps other estimators and accepts as input :any:`Sample` objects and passes the data with metadata inside samples to the wrapped estimator:

 .. doctest::